psychemedia/sin-eater-resources/src/_first_controversy.md

 >
 > The writer complains that I did not turn over a certain leaf in the *Archaeologia Cambrensis*, where he intimates that Mr. Moggridge told the archaeologists at Ludlow that the practice of sin-eating was carried on *at Llandebie until within five years of that time* (1852).
 The leaf had been turned over and read before I wrote my last letter; I turn it over again, and on it read the last utterances of Mr. Moggridge as follows :—
 >
-> “Mr. Moggridge said— Far be it from him to desire that anything he should advance should not be combated, for all he wished to get at was truth.
+> "Mr. Moggridge said— Far be it from him to desire that anything he should advance should not be combated, for all he wished to get at was truth.
 He thought that the gist of what fell from Mr. Allen was that there was no immediate connexion between the custom of Sin-Eater and the plate and the salt.
 Starting from the Carmarthenshire valley, he found the most horrible portion of the custom dropped; and the rest still retained; and us he advanced still further he found that less remained.
 Mr. Aubrey, from whom he quoted, and who was a man of high character, said that the custom had existed both in Herefordshire and Shropshire.
 Mr. Aubrey told them he went to a cottage in Herefordshire, where he saw a man whom he described as the Sin-Eater; and he (Mr. Moggridge) found, in the very district where Mr. Aubrey had seen it in its most horrid perfection, that the more odious part of the custom had been removed, but portions thereof still remained.
 He thought that the plate and salt were of eastern origin.
 There was only one thing more that he need trouble them with, and that was as to whether the custom was extinct.
-He believed that people were thorough] ashamed of the practice; one case, he was infienel, occurred four or five years ago, but he believed it was extinct now.”
+He believed that people were thorough] ashamed of the practice; one case, he was informed, occurred four or five years ago, but he believed it was extinct now."
 >
-> These are Mr. Moggridge’s last words at Ludlow, and I fail to find a syllable in them referring to Llandebie; and if he refers to any place, it must be, as I understand him, to some part of  Herefordshire, with which the writer appears to be more acquainted than I can pretend to be, and to which, as I have already distinctly stated, my remarks do not apply.
+> These are Mr. Moggridge's last words at Ludlow, and I fail to find a syllable in them referring to Llandebie; and if he refers to any place, it must be, as I understand him, to some part of  Herefordshire, with which the writer appears to be more acquainted than I can pretend to be, and to which, as I have already distinctly stated, my remarks do not apply.
 Mr. Moggridge, and apparently the writer of the article, assume all along that the plate and salt are necessarily remnants of the alleged sin-eating practice ; and finding these articles employed in certain cases, they take it for granted that the "more odious part of the custom has been removed," which amounts to begging the whole question.
 Mr. Moggridge candidly admits that he never witnessed the “horrid custom” at Llandebie or elsewhere, but informs us that it “was said to have prevailed:” he does not mention his authorities, nor does he so much as hint what means his informants had of knowing the truth or untruth of the story.
 I can assure Mr. Moggridge that I mean no disrespect to him when I say that both the vicar and the schoolmaster have enjoyed more favourable opportunities than he is likely to have had of ascertaining the facts of the case, on account of their connexion with the locality and their knowledge of the vernacular.
 I value Mr. Moggridge’s opinions as opinions; but we are now in quest of facts; and opinions, from whatever source they may emanate, must not be mistaken for them.
 The question at issue lies within the domain of fact, and, therefore, capable of proof if the charge has any foundation on a more solid substance than "imagination all compact."
 >
 > It is very kind, but slightly superfluous, on the part of the writer to “refresh” my memory respecting “the vicarious sin-bearing of the Levitical scapegoat.”
 It is useless to argue about what may, could, or should have occurred, when we are concerned only with what has actually taken place.
 It is needless to expatiate on the possibility of a custom, when its existence is denied.
 The writer might have spared his sneering remark about: the "treason" of calling Welshmen "ignorant" and "superstitious."
 The qualities denoted by these elegant stock-epithets, unfortunately, are not confined to the Principality of Wales; and one at least of these benighted barbarians holds that it is treason against truth to make charges that cannot be substantiated against any nation, however "ignorant" or "superstitious" that nation may be.
-The writer seems to assume that it is “a point of national honour,” rather than any higher motive, that induces Welshmen to repudiate groundless imputations.
-When “ national honour” and truth go together, “ national honour” is not to be contemned.
+The writer seems to assume that it is "a point of national honour," rather than any higher motive, that induces Welshmen to repudiate groundless imputations.
+When" national honour" and truth go together, "national honour" is not to be contemned.
 >
 > The writer appears to feel rather uneasy on account of his incognito.
 He need not.
 It is perfectly immaterial whether he retains or doffs it; but it shall not shield him from the  consequences of making statements of questionable authenticity.
 He vouchsafes to inform us that he is, "by parentage, ancestry, property, and interests, connected with two counties of South Wales"; but he does not tell us that his ‘ancestors ever furnished him with any information concerning the Sin-Eater, or that in his frequent visits to our benighted country he ever encountered that dread functionary.
 Such being the case, I confess to being a little hazy as to the relevance of long pedigrees and broad acres in two or more counties, fine things as they are, to the subject we are now dis- cussing.
 More to the point is the admission that, notwithstanding his frequent travels "over most of the Principality" he has "failed to acquire its language," that language being the very key to its customs, legends, and folk-lore.
 His travels, therefore, must resemble those of a blind man in quest of the beautiful.
 >
 > If the writer proves, as he states in *Blackwood*, that the superstition of the Sin-Eater is "still surviving in North and South Wales," I shall at once confess my error, and the "national honour" shall take its chance; but if he fails to do this, he ought, in justice to the country of his "ancestry," to retract the groundless charge.
 He it is that has brought the accusation against it, and on him lies the burden of proof.
 >
 > D. Silvan Evans.

->
+As far as my readings to date go, there appears to be no further response from the anonymous *Blackwoood* author, and the major correspondence comes to an end.

+## *The Mountain Decameron* Makes An Appearance

+But the debate was not quite over.

+In the same issue...

 > Homestay, Newtown, Montgomeryshire : February 12, 1876.
 >
 > Roscoe, in his *Wanderings and Excursions in South Wales*, quoting the author of the *Mountain Decameron*, locates "what is believed to have been the last Sin-Eater of Wales" differently from any mentioned in the Academy.
 I subjoin his remarks.